-The jargon is, I am a BACP registered, integrative counsellor, working from a humanistic, person-centred base.
-What this actually means is that I have been trained in various different modes of counselling, and I will always start with an open mode of hearing what you want, and what you have to say about yourself and your needs, and I will then encourage those needs to shape the way we work together.
-I will always remember that you are the expert on your life, your experiences, your emotions.
-And deep within yourself, I believe that you know what you need; you may have become confused about how to find that knowledge, or feel that you are still getting nowhere, and that is where talking, and really being heard, can be powerful tools in helping you to progress with your life in the way that is best for you.
+I believe that deep within yourself, you know what you need, although you may have become confused about how to find that knowledge or feel that you are still getting nowhere.
+And that is where talking, and really being heard, can be powerful tools in helping you to progress with your life in a way that feels best for you.

 Training, qualifications & experience

 - MA and post graduate diploma in counselling: The University of Manchester

 - Certificate in Supervision: Macclesfield Counselling & Training Centre

 - Certificate in Couples & Relationship Counselling: Macclesfield Counselling & Training Centre

 Experience of counselling: